sensu/sensu-go-workshop/lessons/operator/01/README.md

 In this lesson we covered the basics of Sensu's architecture, data model, and monitoring-as-code workflow.
 The rest of the workshop is a series of hands-on exercises that walk you through some of the essential features of Sensu, in a sandboxed environment.

-### All You Have to Think About is `sensuctl` and YAML
+### All You Have to Think About is `sensuctl` and Config Files

 The description above might seem somewhat complicated.
 But the beauty of Sensu is that these features are built into the platform, so you don't have to worry about them.

-As an operator, the majority of your time is spent editing YAML, and running high-level commands from a command-line shell.
+As an operator, the majority of your time interacting with Sensu is spent editing YAML/JSON configs, and running high-level commands from a command-line shell.
 The Sensu user-experience is simple, consistent, and makes it easy to manage complex environments without being overwhelmed with details.

 ### How Does this Compare to Your Previous Monitoring System?